Why Outsourced Executive Assistants Make Sense for Any Size Company

 1. Improve Executive Productivity (and Wellness)

 Email, voicemail, chat, calendar apps, travel planning apps, and expense account apps require significant time to use.
-According to research by Service Now, they consume sixteen hours per week.
+According to ServiceNow research, they consume 16 hours per week.
 Companies that pay their executives to handle administrative tasks realize this is not a wise business decision.

 Prialto’s 2024 Productivity Report found that 43 percent of executives list "administrative tasks" as the biggest drag on their productivity, and 52 percent listed "stress and overwhelm" as their primary blocker.

-Outsourced executive assistants provide a budget-friendly solution to relieve executives of administrative tasks.
+Outsourced executive assistants offer a budget-friendly way to relieve executives of administrative tasks.
 Managed services simplify the process for companies to offer this assistance.
 HR departments are freed from the responsibilities of recruiting, hiring, training, paying, and supervising assistants, as the service provider manages all these aspects.
 Executives can then shift their focus to strategic work, reclaiming those 16 hours a week with the help of a skilled professional.

 2. Executive Assistants are Hard to Find